 If you are trying to get into the world of ergonomic office setups, you may wonder how to adjust a standing desk.
 Even the best standing desks, after all, cannot provide any positive health benefits if they are not adjusted correctly.
 Why adjust a standing desk and how to do it?
 Keep reading to find out.

 Standing desks promote healthy posture and decrease the risks of a spate of ailments, but these benefits are not accessible if the desk is not adjusted correctly.
 As a matter of fact, an incorrectly adjusted standing desk can contribute to its own set of health ailments.
+Standing desks offer great versatility in how high or low they can be adjusted so it’s important to understand how that can impact you.
+For more information on this, we have a great article on how tall a standing desk should be.
 Adjusting the desk correctly is key if you are learning how to ensure good posture at a standing desk.
+Additionally, if these articles interest you, we have more standing desk tips you can check out.

 You may want to invest in an anti-fatigue floor mat if your feet get sore while using a height-adjustable standing desk.